UM-A2SRL/AePW3-LDWG/README.md

 If you use the TU Delft Pazy wing model properties, please cite this repository.

+## Issues

+If you have any issues with the models, or find mistakes in the uploaded data, please do not hesitate to reach out.

 ## Contacts

 Cristina Riso (criso@gatech.edu) and Carlos E. S. Cesnik (cesnik@umich.edu)